hermy1/scheduler-server/README.md

 # 📅 Scheduling Server

 A Student Scheduling App Server!
-A team project.
+A team project(class group).
 This Node.js and TypeScript-powered API allows students to schedule appointments with their professors 🚀

 ## ✨ Features